 2016-2017.
 Seal Predation Completion Study

-Thus, preliminary results to date indicate that 20% of harbour seals in the Strait of Georgia may be eating over half of the smolts that enter these coastal waters.
+Given the results of the seal predation analyses for 2012-2014, it appeared that high rates of predation by harbour seals on salmon smolts could help explain the decline and lack of recovery of coho and Chinook salmon in the Salish Sea.
+As noted above, this hypothesis was tested using models to estimate predation rates from the frequency of occurrence of smolt remains contained in the faeces of harbour seals in estuaries.
+It was also tested by studies of direct predation near Big Qualicum River by capturing 20 adult harbour seals and equipping them with biologging tags.
+Preliminary results indicate that 20% of harbour seals in the Strait of Georgia may be eating over half of the smolts that enter these coastal waters.
 However, these high rates of predation require validation using additional diet data from non-estuary sites, and an independent method to reconstruct diets.
 Foraging behaviours of the few seals they recorded exploiting smolts also needs further investigation to determine whether these individuals used specific foraging strategies targeting smolts, or whether they were behaviorally no different from the seals that did not consume smolts.

-During 2017, the researchers will assess behavioural differences using the 3D accelerometry data recorded by the 20 tagged seals, and will address major uncertainties in their estimates of predation by collecting additional seal scats in 2016 and 2017 from non-estuary sites.
+In these additional studies, the researchers wished to assess behavioural differences using the 3D accelerometry data recorded by the 20 tagged seals, and to address major uncertainties in their estimates of predation by collecting additional seal scats in 2016 from non-estuary sites.
 They will also compare their 2016 estimates of diet derived from DNA metabarcoding and hard-part frequency-of-occurrence with a third method―biomass reconstruction.
 This research will complete their study and ensure robust estimates of predation and a fuller understanding of the predatory behaviour of seals ― information that is needed to design mitigation strategies.

 c.
 Fish Predation